-- 6.1 Each Notice to Abate Nuisance must contain following information: - a) The specific condition that constitutes a public nuisance; - The street address or other general description of the property on which the public nuisance exists; - c) That the person receiving the Notice shall abate the nuisance before the 31st day after the date on which the Notice is served, if the person has not previously received a Notice regarding a nuisance on the premises; - d) That the person receiving the Notice shall abate the nuisance before the 10th business day after the date on which the Notice is served, if the person has previously received a Notice regarding a nuisance on the premises; - e) That failure to abate the public nuisance may result in abatement by the County, assessment of costs, and the attachment of a lien against the property on which the nuisance exists: - f) That the County may prohibit or control access to the premises to prevent a continued or future nuisance; - g) That the owner, lessee, occupant, agent, or person in charge of the premises is entitled to submit, before the 31st day after the date on which the Notice is served, a written request for hearing.
+- 6.1 Each Notice to Abate Nuisance must contain following information: - The specific condition that constitutes a public nuisance; - The street address or other general description of the property on which the public nuisance exists; - c) That the person receiving the Notice shall abate the nuisance before the 31st day after the date on which the Notice is served, if the person has not previously received a Notice regarding a nuisance on the premises; - d) That the person receiving the Notice shall abate the nuisance before the 10th business day after the date on which the Notice is served, if the person has previously received a Notice regarding a nuisance on the premises; - That failure to abate the public nuisance may result in abatement by the County, assessment of costs, and the attachment of a lien against the property on which the nuisance exists; - f) That the County may prohibit or control access to the premises to prevent a continued or future nuisance; - g) That the owner, lessee, occupant, agent, or person in charge of the premises is entitled to submit, before the 31st day after the date on which the Notice is served, a written request for hearing.
 If the owner, lessee, occupant, agent, or person in charge of the premises has previously received a notice regarding a nuisance on the premises, the written request for a hearing must be submitted before the 10th business day after the date on which the Notice is served.
-The written request for a hearing should contain the name and address of the person to be notified of the date, time, and place of the hearing; - h) That said Request for Hearing may be given to the Administrator by hand delivery to his office which is currently located at 101 West Church Street, Suite 105, Livingston, Texas 77351, or by certified mail, return receipt requested, addressed to Environmental Enforcement Officer, 101 West Church Street, Suite 105, Livingston, Texas 77351; and
+The written request for a hearing should contain the name and address of the person to be notified of the date, time, and place of the hearing; - h) That said Request for Hearing may be given to the Administrator by hand delivery to his office, or by certified mail, return receipt requested, addressed to Environmental Enforcement Officer at his office; and - i) That the owner, lessee, occupant, agent, or person in charge of the premises is entitled to appear at the scheduled hearing and is entitled to present testimony and other evidence, examine witnesses, and argue on the owner's behalf. - 6.2 The Notice to Abate Nuisance shall be served on the owner and, if applicable, the lessee, occupant, agent, or person in charge in the following manner:

-- That the owner, lessee, occupant, agent, or person in charge of the premises is entitled to appear at the scheduled hearing and is entitled to present testimony and other evidence, examine witnesses, and argue on the owner's behalf. - The Notice to Abate Nuisance shall be served on the owner and, if applicable, the lessee, occupant, agent, or person in charge in the following manner: - a) In person or by registered or certified mail, return receipt requested; or - b) If the owner cannot be located or identified, by posting a copy of the Notice to Abate Nuisance on the premises on which the nuisance exists and by publishing the Notice in a newspaper with general circulation in the County, two times within 10 consecutive days.
+- a) In person or by registered or certified mail, return receipt requested; or - b) If the owner cannot be located or identified, by posting a copy of the Notice to Abate Nuisance on the premises on which the nuisance exists and by publishing the Notice in a newspaper with general circulation in the County, two times within 10 consecutive days. - c) Notice shall be given to the Commissioner of the Precinct where the property is